-The total accumulated other comprehensive income related to Simon's derivative activities, including our share of other comprehensive income from unconsolidated entities, was \$60.3 million and \$41.2 million as of March 31, 2020 and December 31, 2019, respectively.
-The total accumulated other comprehensive income related to the Operating Partnership's derivative activities, including our share of other comprehensive income from unconsolidated entities, was \$69.3 million and \$47.5 million as of March 31, 2020 and December 31, 2020 and 2 credit losses on certain types of financial instruments.
-It also modifies the impairment model for available-for-sale debt securities and provides for a simplified accounting model for purchased financial assets with credit deterioration since their origination.
-Instruments in scope include loans, held-to-maturity debt securities, and net investments in leases as well as reinsurance and trade receivables.
-In November 2018, the FASB issued ASU 2018-19, which clarifies that operating lease receivables are outside the scope of the new standard.
-This standard was effective for us as of January 1, 2020.
-There was no impact on our consolidated financial statements at adoption.
+The total accumulated other comprehensive income related to Simon's derivative activities, including our share of other comprehensive income from unconsolidated entities, was \$38.8 million and \$41.2 million as of June 30, 2020 and December 31, 2019, respectively.
+The total accumulated other comprehensive income related to the Operating Partnership's derivative activities, including our share of other comprehensive income from unconsolidated entities, was \$44.7 million and \$47.5 million as of June 30, 2020 and December 31, 2019, respectively.